rajkar86/shinypipe/README.md

 # shinypipe
-R Package for shiny modules to be used as reusable components in building data processing pipelines
+R Package for shiny modules to be used as reusable components for building data-science related apps.

 Installation:
 ```r